lulupointu/vrouter/README.md

 ## Much more

-Their is so much more that this package can do, check out the example or have a look at the **[vrouter.dev](https://vrouter.dev)** website
+There is so much more that this package can do, check out the example or have a look at the **[vrouter.dev](https://vrouter.dev)** website